 Surgery to correct SUI includes the following procedures:

-- Slings—Different types of slings, such as those made from your own tissue or synthetic materials, can be used to lift or provide support for the urethra.
+- Slings—Different types of slings, such as those made from your own tissue or synthetic materials, can be used to health care professional lift or provide support for the urethra.
 The synthetic midurethral sling is the most common type of sling used to correct SUI.
 This sling is a narrow strap made of synthetic mesh that is placed under the urethra.

-- Colposuspension—Stitches are placed on either the side of the bladder neck and attached to nearby supporting structures to lift up the urethra and hold it in place.
+- Colposuspension—Stitches are placed on either side of the bladder neck and attached to nearby supporting structures to lift up the urethra and hold it in place.

 - If surgery is not an option for you or has not worked for your SUI, urethral bulking may help.
 A synthetic substance is injected into the tissues around the urethra.
 The substance acts to “plump up” and narrow the opening of the urethra, which may decrease leakage.